 To market the hybrid event, a detailed list of the collateral is important.
 A lot of branding material is required to fulfill the needs of both the in-person and online events.

-In case of outdoor advertising, arrangements are to be made in advance.
+In the case of outdoor advertising, arrangements are to be made in advance.

 In order to ace your marketing and advertising for the hybrid event, a spectacular content plan is essential.
 It is crucial to push out the relevant data before, during and after the event to target the audience at the right time.

 The part of the event that makes the most impact is the pre-event marketing.
 As a marketer, it is vital to build anticipation for both in-person and virtual attendees by letting them know what they should exactly expect from the event.

 Moreover, the purpose of marketing and advertising is to make them feel as engaged as possible so they may have a similar experience to the live attendees.

 Since it is important to cater to both the in-person and live attendees, it is important to target both of them separately.

 You should market the in-person component of the event by focusing more on:

 - Unique selling point (USP) of your event

 - Quality of the live streaming